 Sleep Problems Due to Underlying Medical Conditions

-Many older adults suffer from secondary sleep problems like insomnia resulting from underlying medical conditions.
+Many older adults suffer from secondary sleep problems like insomnia resulting from underlying medical conditions and the need for senior care.
 These conditions can disrupt sleep and include:

-Taking the first step towards improving your quality of your sleep involves addressing underlying health worries.
+Taking the first step towards improving the quality of your sleep involves addressing underlying health worries and knowing when it is time for Dementia care.
 It is advised to get in touch with a healthcare professional to identify and effectively manage these conditions.

 Sleep-Related Breathing Disorders